Five Years of War: The Plight of Civilians in Syria and the Refugee Crisis of a Generation

 - Stephanie Hammond, Policy Advisor, Conflicts and Disasters, World Vision

-- Congressman Joseph R. Pitts, Co-Chair, Tom Lantos Human Rights Commission
+- Rep. Joseph R. Pitts, Co-Chair, Tom Lantos Human Rights Commission